Government of China: President

-The President of the People's Republic of China is the head of state.
-Under the PRC's constitution, the presidency is a largely ceremonial office with limited powers.
+Under the PRC's constitution, the President of the People's Republic of China is a largely ceremonial office with limited powers.
 However, since 1993, as a matter of convention, the presidency has been held simultaneously by the General Secretary of the Chinese Communist Party, the top leader in the one-party system.
 The office is officially regarded as an institution of the state rather than an administrative post; theoretically, the president serves at the pleasure of the National People's Congress, the legislature, and is not legally vested to take executive action on its own prerogative.
 The current president is Xi Jinping, who took office in March 2013.

 The office was first established in the Constitution of the People's Republic of China in 1954 and successively held by Mao Zedong and Liu Shaoqi.
 Liu fell into political disgrace during the Cultural Revolution, after which the office became vacant.
 The office was abolished under the Constitution of 1975, then reinstated in the Constitution of 1982, but with reduced powers.
 The official English-language translation of the title was "Chairman"; after 1982, this translation was changed to "President", although the Chinese title remains unchanged.
 In March 2018, presidential term limits were abolished.

 State Council

-The State Council is the chief authority of the People's Republic of China.
-It is appointed by the National People's Congress and is chaired by the Premier of China and includes the heads of each governmental department and agency.
-There are about 50 members in the council.
-In the politics of the People's Republic of China, the Central People's Government forms one of three interlocking branches of power, the others being the Chinese Communist Party and the People's Liberation Army.
-The State Council directly oversees the various subordinate People's Governments in the provinces, and in practice maintains an interlocking membership with the top levels of the CCP.
+The State Council is the chief administrative authority and national cabinet of China.
+It is appointed by the National People's Congress and is chaired by the premier and includes the heads of each governmental department and agency.
+The premier is assisted by several vice premiers, currently four, each of them overseeing a certain area of administration.
+The premier, vice premiers and the State Councilors collectively form the inner cabinet that regularly convenes for the State Council Executive Meeting.
+The State Council includes 26 constituent ministries, and officially oversees the provincial-level governments throughout China.

-Currently the Premier of the State Council is Li Qiang and the Vice Premiers are Han Zheng, Sun Chunlan, Hu Chunhua and Liu He.
-Together with the five State Councilors, they form the inner cabinet that regularly convenes for the State Council Executive Meeting.
+Generally, the authority of government departments is defined by regulations and rules rather than law.
+The State Council issues regulations on the forms of official government and CCP documentation which govern the level of authority, urgency, and confidentiality required by the document.
+Official documents include ones which must be strictly implemented by lower levels of government (such as "Decisions" and "Orders"), ones which can be treated more flexibly (such as "Opinions" and "Notices"), and ones with less or more general content (such as "Letters" and "Minutes").

 Central Military Commission

-The Central Military Commission (CMC) exercises the command and control of the People's Liberation Army (PLA) and is supervised by the Standing Committee of the National People's Congress.
-It is nominally considered the supreme military policy-making body and its chairman, elected by the National People's Congress.
-Actual command and control of the PLA resides with the Central Military Commission of the CCP Central Committee.
+The Central Military Commission (CMC) exercises the supreme command and control over the People's Liberation Army (PLA), the People's Armed Police, and the Militia.
+It operates within the CCP under the name "Central Military Commission of the Communist Party of China", and as the military arm of the central government under the name "Central Military Commission of the People's Republic of China".
+Under the arrangement of "one institution with two names", both commissions have identical personnel, organization and function, and operate under both the party and state systems.
+The commission is headed by the CMC Chairman.

-The commission is headed by the CMC Chairman, who is also the commander-in-chief of the national armed forces including the People's Liberation Army (PLA), the People's Armed Police (PAP), and the Militia.

-Currently, the chairman of the Central Military Commission is Xi Jinping.